singularian/mdencode/docs/RandomSignature.md

-# Random Signatures
+# Random File Signatures

-Random signatures allow a user to generate file signatures that change from executions.
+Random signatures allow a user to generate file signatures that change between file signatures executions.
 The blocksize and file signatures as well as block or block group signatures can all be randomized.
 This strengthens a signature by making it more difficult for an attacker to predict which signatures will be used or to spoof signatures.
 Between executions the entire file signature format can be changed.